RTOBIA/LSOBIA/README.md

 ### Mono-processor execution

-To run an application on a silgle processor, one need to call the application using the OTB application launcher process:
+To run an application on a single processor, one needs to call the application using the OTB application launcher process:

 ```bash